All Episodes

 Where do we find all of it?

-That's that's a Spanish language channel.
+That's a Spanish language channel.

-I feel like it is the thing that we need to talk about right now in this moment.
+Also, as a mixed race Latina, I feel like it is the thing that we need to talk about right now in this moment.

-And it's not just for Latina folks.
+And it's not just for Latine folks.

-But I think that so many people who are trying to understand what's going on in the world around them right now will find a lot of what they hear to be relevant to the conversations that they're having at the grocery store or around the dinner table around Latine folks, whether they're queer or not queer, whether it's part of your family lineage or not.
+That is the central core audience, but I think that so many people who are trying to understand what's going on in the world around them right now will find a lot of what they hear to be relevant to the conversations that they're having at the grocery store or around the dinner table around Latine folks, whether they're queer or not queer, whether it's part of your family lineage or not.

 So I just encourage everyone to come find us and listen in.